umanochiocciola/slup/README.md

 3. upload your .slup file directly as /YourPackage.slup in this repository
 4. (if compiled language) upload your source code folder as /sources/YourPackage in this repository
 5. start pull request!
 Mods will review and admit it in the main branch as soon as possible

+## porting

+Obviously, we'd all love to install all the packages we need from the same manager.</br>
+If you want a package to be included that is not yours, make sure it is licensed under GPL (or more permissive licenses) and that you can make and distribute a copy of it.</br> If everything is legally ok, just build a package with the executables and upload the source as you would with packages made by you.

+YOU ARE RESPONSIBLE OF WHAT YOU UPLOAD, if you distribute copirighted software, me and the other contributors are not responsible.

 ## Mod appliactions
   If you have a general programming knowledge and wanna help, please consider applying for mod.</br>